 Murungkurr Terry Murray

-Murungkurr Terry Murray - favourite painting [ORAL HISTORY]
+Murungkurr Terry Murray - family and Country [ORAL HISTORY]

-Art centre(s): Mangkaja Arts Resource Agency, Kimberley Aboriginal Law and Culture Centre
+Art centre(s): CSR Project, Mangkaja Arts Resource Agency, Kimberley Aboriginal Law and Culture Centre

 Language spoken: English